MichaelClerx/cellml-validation/reports/schema_1_0.md

 [2.4.4.text_in_component](../models_1_0/invalid/2.4.4.text_in_component.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:component': Character content other than white```
-* Output: ```Error on line 5: Element 'cellml:component': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 6: Element 'cellml:component': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_component_ref](../models_1_0/invalid/2.4.4.text_in_component_ref.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:component_ref': Character content other than white```
-* Output: ```Error on line 10: Element 'cellml:component_ref': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 11: Element 'cellml:component_ref': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_connection](../models_1_0/invalid/2.4.4.text_in_connection.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:connection': Character content other than white```
-* Output: ```Error on line 11: Element 'cellml:connection': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 12: Element 'cellml:connection': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_group](../models_1_0/invalid/2.4.4.text_in_group.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:group': Character content other than white```
-* Output: ```Error on line 7: Element 'cellml:group': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 8: Element 'cellml:group': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_map_components](../models_1_0/invalid/2.4.4.text_in_map_components.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:map_components': Character content other than white```
-* Output: ```Error on line 6: Element 'cellml:map_components': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 7: Element 'cellml:map_components': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_map_variables](../models_1_0/invalid/2.4.4.text_in_map_variables.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:map_variables': Character content other than white```
-* Output: ```Error on line 13: Element 'cellml:map_variables': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 14: Element 'cellml:map_variables': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_model](../models_1_0/invalid/2.4.4.text_in_model.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:model': Character content other than white```
-* Output: ```Error on line 4: Element 'cellml:model': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 5: Element 'cellml:model': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_reaction](../models_1_0/invalid/2.4.4.text_in_reaction.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:reaction': Character content other than white```
-* Output: ```Error on line 7: Element 'cellml:reaction': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 8: Element 'cellml:reaction': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_relationship_ref](../models_1_0/invalid/2.4.4.text_in_relationship_ref.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:relationship_ref': Character content other than```
-* Output: ```Error on line 8: Element 'cellml:relationship_ref': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 9: Element 'cellml:relationship_ref': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_role](../models_1_0/invalid/2.4.4.text_in_role.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:role': Character content other than white```
-* Output: ```Error on line 9: Element 'cellml:role': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 10: Element 'cellml:role': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_unit](../models_1_0/invalid/2.4.4.text_in_unit.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:unit': Character content other than white```
-* Output: ```Error on line 6: Element 'cellml:unit': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 7: Element 'cellml:unit': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_units_1](../models_1_0/invalid/2.4.4.text_in_units_1.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:units': Character content other than white```
-* Output: ```Error on line 5: Element 'cellml:units': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 6: Element 'cellml:units': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_units_2](../models_1_0/invalid/2.4.4.text_in_units_2.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:units': Character content other than white```
-* Output: ```Error on line 6: Element 'cellml:units': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 7: Element 'cellml:units': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_variable](../models_1_0/invalid/2.4.4.text_in_variable.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:variable': Character content other than white```
-* Output: ```Error on line 6: Element 'cellml:variable': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 7: Element 'cellml:variable': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 [2.4.4.text_in_variable_ref](../models_1_0/invalid/2.4.4.text_in_variable_ref.cellml): Error detected correctly.
 * Expected: ```Element 'cellml:variable_ref': Character content other than white```
-* Output: ```Error on line 8: Element 'cellml:variable_ref': Character content other than whitespace is not allowed because the content type is 'element-only'.```
+* Output: ```Error on line 9: Element 'cellml:variable_ref': Character content other than whitespace is not allowed because the content type is 'element-only'.```

 ---